WordPress/health-check/readme.txt

 For now it just checks the PHP and MySQL versions of your server are not too low to meet the requirements that we have announced for WordPress 3.2

-Once it has checked the versions and fed back the results it will de-activate itself.
+Once it has checked the versions it will feed back the results.

 In future this plugin will also provide a whole suite of checks for other things which may be affecting your install.